hakimnuwair/hakimnuwair/README.md

 ## 🚀 Projects

 ### 🗂️ [Developer Portfolio Platform](https://nuwairportfolio.vercel.app)
-Full-stack portfolio CMS with a secure admin panel — manage projects, skills, and experience in real time.
+Not a static template — every section is backed by a custom Node.js/Express/MongoDB API and an admin panel I built, so I can update projects, skills, and experience without touching code or redeploying.

 `React.js` `Node.js` `Express.js` `MongoDB` `JWT` `Tailwind CSS` `Vercel`